alexastrum/biohacking/protocols/routines/morning.md

    - Never delay or skip this.
      Can delay/skip any of the other tasks based on logistics.
    - Open courtains and/or max out the lights.
-   - Tidy up the room as needed.
+   - Tidy up the room.

-2. **Charcoal** detox. <1 minute.
+2. Detox. <1 minute.

-   - 1 capsule of activated charcoal per 10kg of body weight.
+   - 1 capsule of activated **charcoal** per 10kg of body weight.

 3. **Toilet business** <5 minutes.

 4. **Cold shower** <20 minutes under cold tap (generally 5 - 20 deg Celsius).

-   If sick or wide-awaken, gentler contrast shower, cold (20 seconds+) - hot (as long as needed) - cold (20 seconds+).
+   If sick or wide-awaken, gentler contrast shower: cold (20 seconds+) - hot - cold (20 seconds+).

+   - Coconut oil pulling (swish in mouth for 10 minutes, then spit out).
-   - Groom and shave as needed.
+   - Groom and shave.
-   - Brush and water-floss teeth.
    - Wash hair 2 times per week.
 Use 2x shampoo, 1x conditioner.
    - Wash face with soap or spacialized face wash.
    - Wash body parts prone to bacteria / fungus with soap.
 Massage and/or scrub feet.
+   - Brush and water-floss teeth.

 5. **Positive affirmations** / meditation / keggel exercise.
    In front of the mirror, or outdoors. <10 minutes.